Neoteroi/BlackSheep-Docs/docs/openapi.md

 2. clients needs to know the count of items that match the filters, to display the total number of items and the number of pages that are necessary to display all results (depending on page size)
-3. for such scenario, using a `Generic` like is a good solution, because many kinds of objects can be paginated
+3. for such scenario, using a `Generic` type is a good solution, because many kinds of objects can be paginated

 _Example of generic class definition_